-Students whose enrollment is disrupted for more than one year may seek readmission to the College.
+Students whose enrollment is disrupted for more than one year may seek readmission to Morris Brown College.
 Applicants must:

-- 1. Complete a readmission application and submit it to the Office of the Registrar; and - 2.
+- 1. Complete a signed admissions application with a Non-refundable application fee of \$30; and - 2.
 Submit to the Office of the Registrar all transcripts of academic work completed since the time of departure from Morris Brown College.